-A Massive Moving Ice Disk Takes Center Stage, Mesmerizing Maine
+A Massive, Moving Ice Disk Takes Center Stage, Mesmerizing Maine

 There is more than just January's cold currently gripping the city of Westbrook, Maine.
-An immense icy disk doing a solitary pirouette on the Presumpscot River is dazzling observers, local and distant, alike.
+An immense, icy disk doing a solitary pirouette on the Presumpscot River is dazzling observers, local and distant alike.

 Scientists say the disk is naturally occurring and has been seen before.
 Most of us have spotted eddies in flowing water, that is when a cross current creates a small whirlpool.
 But winter's cold adds a whiff of mystery to this phenomenon.